 Replacing a faucet is a quick way to refresh the look of your kitchen or bathroom, but many people think it's too complicated to do themselves.
-While this misconception is great for plumbers, the truth is that installing a faucet is actually a pretty straightforward job.
+The truth is that installing a faucet is actually a pretty straightforward job.
 Follow these simple step-by-step DIY instructions to get the job done right.

 Removing the Old Faucet

 Step 1: Identify Your Faucet Type

 Before you can replace your faucet, you need to determine what type of sink you have.
 Look under the sink and count how many holes there are (usually between one and four).
 If you really have your heart set on a single hole faucet (and there are some beautiful options) but you have a three or four hole sink, you can always install a base plate.

 It should be obvious, but before disconnecting anything you need to turn off the water valves under the sink.
 Otherwise, you will get very wet.
 Once the water valves are off, turn on the faucet to let the remaining water out of the lines.

 Pro tip: Before you begin the next step of disconnecting the faucet assembly, take a picture with your phone so you can reference how it looked later if you get confused.

 Step 3: Disconnect the Faucet Supply Line

 Now comes the fun part: disassembly.
 Start by disconnecting the faucet supply lines with a wrench.
 Make sure you place a bucket under the connections to catch any remaining water in the supply lines.